Ulm-IQO/qudi-iqo-modules/src/qudi/logic/pulsed/pulsed_data/README.md

 Some classes here are deliberately **not** frozen.
 See rule 4.

+When using a jupyter notebook, it is adviced to change frozen settings dataclasses using their setters, which accept 4 different input formats:
+-Keywoard Arguments
+-Plain dict (must be compatible)
+-The dataclass itself

+All setters use update_from_dict or replace, which will always create a brand new clean object.

 ### 2. Every persisted class implements the same three methods

 | Method | Direction | Missing keys behave as | Called by |